agarwalvipin/open_cfa/docs/LOS/FRA/Reading 37.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Exam questions often present a set of ratios and ask for an overall assessment or explanation of trends.
+💡 CFA Exam Tip ✍️:Exam questions often present a set of ratios and ask for an overall assessment or explanation of trends.
 Focus on identifying *conflicting signals* (like rising current ratio but falling quick ratio) and synthesizing the information to draw a conclusion.

 </div>
 </div>